nimishbansal/OlaLikeCountryPicker/README.md

 ## Introduction
 It is Flutter plug-n-play country picker package.

-1. To use the Country Picker without any complexity
+1. To use the Country Picker without any complexity look at the example below :

 ### Example Usage:
 ```dart